oneapi-src/oneDNN/rfcs/20240718-synthetic-benchmark/README.md

   different machine architectures based on average and expected behaviors for a given architecture.

-* Scatter Plot Tool - This tool will provide an interactive scatter plot of performance across a range of problems.
+* Scatter Plot or Heatmap Tool - This tool will provide an interactive plot of performance across a range of problems sizes.
 The intended usage is for developers to explore the problem space to help identify general problem trends and problematic scenarios.

 As a demonstration for how this can work, a prototype scatter plot implementation can be found at `rjoursle/scatter`.
 To use this prototype, build